Skip to content

 Timetables are subject to last-minute changes, please check regularly online; or, you can change your profile setting to have change notifications sent to your university email account.
 It is advised that you subscribe to this service.

 Further information on timetables can be found on the Timetabling intranet site.
-You will need to log-in using your IT account to access this page.
+You will need to log-in using your IT account credentials to access this page.

 Further information on timetables can be found on the University intranet.